YadiBelly/IOS_Prework24/README.md

 Displaying expenses based on filters (Date,Users) Ability to automatically split the expense among selected users

-App - Youtube
+:iphone:App - Youtube

 Ability to play videos inside the app
 The picture in picture feature that lets me watch a video as well as do something else in the background

-App - Instagram
+:iphone:App - Instagram

 Feature to follow or unfollow someone and how it affects the content I see on my feed.
 Ability to direct message someone.